UrsKR/UnfathomableRulebook/rulebook.md

 <div class="help" markdown="1">
 ## Help

-Use the checkboxes and menus above to select a configuration of Battlestar Galactica expansions, modules, and variants.
+Use the checkboxes and menus above to select a configuration of Unfathomable expansions, modules, and variants.
 Some items might be disabled if they conflict with another selected option.

-### All endings

-Many variants exist that add *all* the endings to the game.
-None of them are included here, but you can still use this rulebook for such a game by selecting "all endings".
-This will show all of the official rules for every ending.
-Whichever variant you are using will tell you how to proceed through all the endings, but when you need to resolve "normal" gameplay events and issues they will be available.

 ### Agendas and Motives